taylorjg/FlowFreeSolverWpf/README.md

     * indicate which colours are not exact pairs
     * any others ?
 * ~~use TPL to try to speed up the creation of the matrix ?~~
+* Fix the bug introduced by using Parallel.ForEach() (see below)
 * apply the MVVM design pattern (MVVM Light Toolkit ?)
     * sub-steps ?

+### Bugs

+In <code>BuildMatrixFor</code>, we now use <code>Parallel.ForEach</code> to invoke <code>AddInternalDataRowsForColourPair</code> in parallel to speed up the building of the matrix.
+However, <code>AddInternalDataRowsForColourPair</code> adds items to the <code>internalData</code> list and the <code>_rowIndexToColourPairAndPath</code dictionary.
+Currently, we do not have any synchronisation around these collections so occassionally the program borks.

+Possible solutions:

+* Use concurrent collections
+* Modify the code so that <code>AddInternalDataRowsForColourPair</code> returns the new items rather than adding them to the collections

+I prefer the second option because:

+* it feels cleaner
+* it should be faster because there is no need to synchronize access to shared resources